a7medkamel/eb2/README.md

   - https://www.etsy.com/listing/474921936/4-modern-house-numbers-letters-brushed
 - [x] guest bathroom doesn't close / latch (less during summer, more during other month)

+### Windows
+- [x] 4 windows are misaligned, leading to a visible air gap (lets insects and air come in)
+  - one in kitchen
+  - one in upstairs hallway
+  - one in powder room
+  - the window pains probably just need to be re-aligned within their frames
+  - some windows are hard to close (baby room)

 ## Defered
 - [ ] some light switches aren't correctly installer
 - [ ] missing 2 handles for built in cabinet